 Whosoever has been an Amazon associate for years now – but if this situation is not rectified, and soon, we will be disassociating from them and moving on to another bookstore.

-In the meantime, I suggest you head over the Indiebound.org and check out their selection.
+In the meantime, I suggest you head over to Indiebound.org and check out their selection.
 It’s time to get serious about supporting our independent bookstores instead of the homophobic box stores and online stores.

-Update: Some books have had their sales ranks restored, but Bulletproof Faith is NOT one of them.
+Update: Some books have had their sales ranks restored, but Bulletproof Faith is not one of them.
 We haven’t won this battle yet.